Morningstar-Productions/mp-importvehicles/README.md

 # mp-importvehicles
 Import Vehicle Pack - NoPixel Inspired - Credit to Obtaizen

+## New FiveM ToS
+To adhere to the updated FiveM Terms of Service, this resource will no longer receive updates and will be archived.

 ## Installation
 - Drag and drop into `[resources]` folder
 - Ensure `mp-importvehicles` in server.cfg